How To Get Power On The 2 Handed Backhand

 The areas you should focus on are your finish, your grip pressure and your swing tempo.

 Let’s take a closer look at each of them.

 How To Hit A Powerful 2 Handed Backhand With The Lansdorp Finish

-If you use this finish with a shorter swing and really pop the ball, you will find that you have much more power.
+If you use this finish with a shorter swing and really pop the ball, you will be able to drive your two-handed backhand and create more effortless power.

 Relax Your 2 Handed Backhand Grip

 When you want to know how to get power on the 2 handed backhand, it’s vital to remember to relax your hands.

 This will allow you to generate much more power.